changqi1/DeepRec/modelzoo/ESMM/README.md

 | customer    | 100000           | N/A                 | 16                  |
 | brand       | 100000           | N/A                 | 16                  |
 | price       | N/A              | 50                  | 16                  |

-## TODO LIST
-Next To do
-- Distributed training benchmark